dmastylo/RPI-Class2Go/README.md

     Eventually we would love to have others use the platform, or to collaborate with similar efforts in other places.

 * *Portable*.
-We believe strongly that the valuable course content shouldn't be tied to any one platform.
-Documents are already portable; the videos are outside our system (in YouTube) and the assets themselves can be repurposed as they see fit.
+We believe strongly that valuable course content shouldn't be tied to any one platform.
+Documents are already portable; the videos are outside our system (on YouTube) and the assets themselves can be repurposed as faculty see fit.
 And our exercises and problem sets, instead of being trapped in a proprietary database, are in the Khan Academy format, so they can be used elsewhere.